Jasmyre/search4movies/README.md

 # Search4Movies

-- This is a website for school purposes only. used with tmdb api (https://www.themoviedb.org/)
+- This is a website is for school purposes only. made with tmdb api (https://www.themoviedb.org/)
 - Live Preview: https://search4movies.vercel.app

 - ## Terminal: